 Death Valley National Park Factfile

-Distance from Las Vegas to Death Valley
+Distances from LA, Yosemite and Las Vegas to Death Valley

 For those who live in Eastern US or outside of America, search for cheap flights using Skyscanner and fly into Las Vegas McCarran International airport.